 It is also illegal for bus drivers and novice drivers to talk on a hand-held or hands-free device while driving.
 There are currently no laws restricting other motorists from talking on a cellular device while driving.
 Yet the act of dialing a phone number and talking on the phone is a visual, manual and cognitive distraction.

 People who have been involved in a car accident with a distracted driver may be overwhelmed and frustrated.
 It can be hard dealing with physical injuries, property damage and emotional trauma that is caused by the negligence of another person.
 An established personal injury attorney can often help victims of distracted driving car accidents.
-Not only can attorneys lend essential legal advice, but they can walk people through the process of getting compensation for their injuries.
+Contact us today for your free consultation.